brayryan/ryanbray/content/sections/6-Contact.en.md

 ---
 anchor: "Contact"
 header: "Let's Get In Touch!"
-subheader: "Ready to start your next project with us?
-Give us a call or send us an email and we will get back to you as soon as possible!"
+subheader: "Feel free to contact me to network or discuss new opportunities!"
-telephone: 03-0000-0001
+telephone: 989-395-4945
-email: contact@yourwebsite.com
+email: brayryan@msu.edu
 ---